 Additionally, concerns with the ability to effectively mitigate DNS Abuse have been heightened in law enforcement, cybersecurity, consumer protection and intellectual protection circles5 as a consequence of the entry into force of the European Union General Data Protection Regulation (GDPR) and ensuing efforts to change the WHOIS system - a key crime and abuse investigation tool - to comply with the GDPR.
-More recently, the COVID-19 global health emergency proved an illustration of existing challenges as related domains registrations spiked, including a small percentage6 in support of various opportunistic fraudulent purposes.

-ICANN's Advisory Committees, in particular the GAC, SSAC and ALAC, and various affected third parties have been calling upon ICANN org and the ICANN Community, to take further action7.
+In this context, ICANN's Advisory Committees, in particular the GAC, SSAC and ALAC, and various affected third parties have called upon ICANN org and the ICANN Community, to take further action6.